1. The following documents shall be published by the contracting authority:

 5. Publication of a prior information notice or a periodic indicative notice shall not entail any obligation to conduct a procedure for the award of a contract included therein.

 1. The contracting authority shall offer economic operators direct, unrestricted and full access free of charge to the procurement documents by electronic means, except for the request for registration data.
-(This amendment entered into force on 1 January 2017.)

 Communication in procurement procedures